 Fire safety for student dwellings

-What was your student house like when you was at university, was is clean, tidy and fitted with smoke detectors and fire sprinklers?
+What was your student house like when you were at university, was it it clean, tidy and fitted with smoke detectors and fire sprinklers?
 Fat chance!
-Bet you took risks with safety and didn’t give it a second thought, that’s what being a student is all about.
-Think of the dangers you got away with though, at one point in the future it could be your son or daughter going to university and sharing a house, bet you wouldn’t want them to come any harm.
-Extra care should be taken in shared houses, if you know a student that’s living in a bedsit, see if they take any of these safety measures seriously.
+Bet you took risks with fire safety and didn’t give it a second thought, that’s what being a student is all about.
+Think of the dangers you got away with though, at one point in the future it could be your son or daughter going to university and sharing a house, bet you wouldn’t want them to come to any harm.
+Extra care should be taken in shared houses, if you know a student that’s living in a bedsit, see if they take any of these fire safety measures seriously.

 Take care with chip pans – It’s a brave person that introduces a chip pan to a student house.
 These things can be lethal in the wrong hands.
 Get back from the student bar after having one to many and it seems a great idea to fry a pan of chips.
 Chips pans deserve greater respect though.
 Only cook with half a pan of oil, never set the heat too high and never leave the pan on its own.
 If the pan catches fire, turn off the heat and place a wet tea towel over the top to smother the flames, if it’s safe to do so.

 Watch portable heaters – Gas heaters are a good method to heat a student room but you have to treat them with care.
-Get them serviced regularly so you know they are safe, never put anything too close to the heater and make sure they won’t topple over when they are switched on.
+Get them serviced regularly so you know they you have a good fire safety, never put anything too close to the heater and make sure they won’t topple over when they are switched on.

 These are just a few fire safety tips for shared houses.
 If you are moving into a student house this year please take care, have fun, just stay safe as well.